QuACK: Accelerating Gradient-Based Quantum Optimization with Koopman Operator Learning: Background

 Variational quantum eigensolver (VQE) aims to solve minimal energy wave function of a Hamiltonian with parameterized quantum circuit.
 A Hamiltonian $\mathcal{H}$ describes interactions in a physical system, which mathematically is a Hermitian operator acting on the wave functions.
 The energy of a wave function is given by $\mathcal{L}(\psi) = \langle \psi | \mathcal{H} \psi \rangle$.
 VQE utilizes this as a loss function to find the optimal $\boldsymbol{\theta}^* = \argmin_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta}) = \argmin_{\boldsymbol{\theta}} \langle \psi_{\boldsymbol{\theta}} | \mathcal{H} \psi_{\boldsymbol{\theta}} \rangle$.
 Quantum machine learning follows a similar setup, aiming to minimize $\mathcal{L}(\boldsymbol{\theta})$ involved data with parameterized quantum circuits $\psi_{\boldsymbol{\theta}}$, which in QML are usually referred to as quantum neural networks.

 To minimize the loss function, one can employ a gradient-based classical optimizer such as Adam, which requires calculating the gradient $\partial \mathcal{L} / \partial \theta_i$.
 In the quantum case, one usually has to explicitly evaluate the loss with a perturbation in each direction $i$, for example, using the parameter-shift rule~\citep{PhysRevA.98.032309,PhysRevA.99.032331}: $(\mathcal{L}(\theta_i+\pi/2)-\mathcal{L}(\theta_i-\pi/2)) / 2$.
-This leads to a linear scaling of $n_{\mathrm{params}}$ computational cost, making quantum optimization significantly more expensive than classical backpropagation which computational complexity is independent of $n_{\mathrm{params}}$.
+This leads to a linear scaling of $n_{\mathrm{params}}$ computational cost, making quantum optimization significantly more expensive than classical backpropagation which computational complexity is independent of $n_{\mathrm{params}}$, while the required memory is still proportional to $n_{\mathrm{params}}$.
 It is worth noting that the classical computational components involved in VQE, even including training neural-network-based algorithms in the following sections, typically are much cheaper than the quantum gradient cost given the scarcity of quantum resources in practice.

 \paragraph{Quantum Natural Gradient.}